Maurice Horn: Career

 Horn grew up in France particularly fascinated by American comics.
+His interest in Amercian comics grew as a result of the French reprints of Disney comic books brought to Europe by the American Military.

 In the late 1950s, collaborating with countryman Claude Moliterni (later the editorial director of the French publisher Dargaud) under the joint pen names Karl von Kraft and Franck Sauvage (after Doc Savage), Horn co-wrote a number of French-language pulp mystery and spy novels.

 From 1956 to 1960, Horn and Moliterni (as Franck Sauvage) wrote the radio mystery show Allô...
 Police! for Radio Luxemburg.

 Looking for more lucrative writing work, Horn emigrated to the United States in 1959.
 Returning frequently to France, he was a member of the 1960s groups Club Bande Dessinée and SOCERLID ("Société civile d’études et de recherché des littératures dessinées"), which championed the idea of comics as "the ninth art" and worthy of academic study.
 Horn was instrumental in organizing three important exhibitions of comics art in the late 1960s and early 1970s: